-At Eigen, we seek to enable the push for the widespread adoption of electric vehicles in Singapore to curb emissions in a carbon intensive industry.
+At Eigen, we seek to enable the acceleration of the shift towards electric vehicles in Singapore, reducing emissions in a carbon-intensive industry.

 Scalable electric vehicle charging with active load management

 Eigen Energy is a reviewed charger operator with smart functions and capabilities under the requirements of the ECCG.

 EV Charger Hardware System Integration

 Eigen strives to help you gain recurring value from your energy systems.
 With the integration of the various components of the highest quality standards, there is a top-down design benefit that is modular and expandable for future proofing your asset.

 With an end-to-end suite of solutions, Eigen's services include an integration of software for management of your infrastructure with an operating system for electric vehicle charging.
 Explore and determine the features of your charging station management system (CSMS) and control your EV infrastructure from a dashboard.

 Eigen Energy is honoured to be the system integrators for the first Superchargers in Singapore and Southeast Asia

 An integrated energy system enables you to power your Electric Vehicles with energy captured from the sun.